 Doolin

-The village is best known as the gateway to the Aran Islands, and for its traditional Irish music scene and pub culture.
+The village is best known as the gateway to the Aran Islands and for its traditional Irish music scene and pub culture.

-If you’ve taken public transportation to the Cliffs of Moher or you’re keen to walk further along the coast of the Cliffs of Moher, you can continue along the coastal path to Doolin in around 2 ½ hours, opening your appetite for a delicious lunch at a traditional pub.
+If you’ve taken public transportation or you’re keen to walk further along the coast, you can continue along the coastal path to Doolin in around 2 ½ hours, opening your appetite for a delicious lunch at a traditional pub.

 The village of Doolin itself is also quite lovely to wander around.
 It’s a delight to take a stroll along the main street, which is lined with colorful buildings, traditional Irish pubs, restaurants, and shops.
 The streets are often filled with the sound of live music, creating a lively and festive atmosphere.